Chicago Show 2025 – Wrap-up

 There was a vendor in the Orange Hall with both a number of Atlas O 2 rail freight cars and locomotives.
 I saw 4 SW-9’s, a half dozen ALCo C630’s, an ALCo C425, an ALCo RS-1 and some more modern EMD units.
 All at very good prices.
 Some were very tempting, but I didn’t want any more era sliding.
 I need to stay focused on my 1952 modeling period.

 There were some 3 rail models for the Reading fans out there.
 This MTH FM TrainMaster is nice.
-Not a finely detailed as a Car & Locomotive Works model, but not near the price either.
+Not as finely detailed as a Car & Locomotive Works model, but at a quarter of the price it could be good starting point.

 There was a 3 rail SGL set on a table.
-Thankfully, I’m fine with the one I have.
-Mine is already converted to Proto48.
+Thankfully, I’m fine with the SGL G-3 I have.
+My G-3 is already converted to Proto48.
 I just need to find the time to install the DCC into it.

 Atlas had a pair of new models on display at the show.
 First is an Atlas Master 73′ Center divider flat car.
 It was a very nice looking car.
 It will appeal to the modern modelers.
 The thought the graphics on the car were very nicely done.